 When patients visit us for dental implants in Naperville, IL, we recommend they take the following steps to keep their implants healthy and ensure they’re able to enjoy their new smile:

 - Limit or avoid food that can lodge between your gums and the implant, including popcorn, chips, nuts and shells.
 If you occasionally eat these foods, try to avoid chewing near the implant.

 - Thoroughly floss around your dental implants at least once daily.
 It will remove trapped food, bacteria and plaque.

 - Brush your teeth twice a day for two minutes each session.
 Be sure to thoroughly clean the area around your dental implant and prosthetic tooth.

 - Avoid smoking because it irritates oral tissue and restricts blood flow.

 - Schedule regular dental cleanings and exams.
-Your hygienist and dentist can detect issues with your oral tissue and dental implants.
-Early detection can help you get the treatment you need and prevent issues that lead to swelling around your implants.
+Your hygienist and dentist can detect problems with your oral tissue and dental implants.
+Early detection can help you get the treatment you need and prevent the issues that lead to swelling around your implants.

 Schedule a Visit at the Go-To Practice for Naperville, IL Dental Implants